 SEARs relevant to this technical report Where addressed in this technical report 1.
 Assessment of Key Issues Key issue impacts are assessed objectively and thoroughly to provide confidence that the project will be constructed and operated within acceptable levels of impact.
-Key issues are nominated by the Proponent in the SSI project app Department in the SEARs.
-Key issues need to be reviewed through EIS to ensure any new key issues that emerge are captured.
-The key document are not exhaustive but are key issues common to most SS out the preparation of the vissues identified in this 1.
-The level of assessment of likely impacts must be proportionate to the significance of, or degree of impact on, the issue, within the context of the project location and the surrounding environment.
+Key issues are nominated by the Proponent in the SSI project application and by the Department in the SEARs.
+Key issues need to be reviewed throughout the preparation of the EIS to ensure any new key issues that emerge are captured.
+The key issues identified in this document are not exhaustive but are key issues common to most SSI projects.
+1. The level of assessment of likely impacts must be proportionate to the significance of, or degree of impact on, the issue, within the context of the project location and the surrounding environment.
 The level of assessment must be commensurate to the degree of impact and sufficient to ensure that the Department and other government agencies are able to understand and assess impacts.
 All impacts relevant under the BAM are assessed within Section 6.2 of this document.
-2. For each key issue the Proponent must: (a) describe the biophysical, social and economic environment, as far as it is relevant to that issue, including baseline data that is reflective of current guidelines where relevant; Section 2,3 and 4 of this document. (b) describe the legislative and policy context, as far as it is relevant to the issue; Section 1.3 (c) identify, describe and quantify (if possible) the impacts associated with the issue, including the likelihood and consequence (including worst case scenario) of the impact Section 6.2 Section 6.1 (comprehensive risk assessment), the impact (comprehensive risk assessment), the impacts of concurrent activities within the project and cumulative impacts; Section 6.3 and Section 8 (d) demonstrate how potential impacts have been avoided (through design, or construction or operation methodologies); (e) detail how likely impacts that have not been avoided through design will be minimised, and the predicted effectiveness of these measures (against performance criteria where relevant); and detail how any residual impacts will be managed or offset, and the approach and effectiveness of these measures.
+2. For each key issue the Proponent must: (a) describe the biophysical, social and economic environment, as far as it is relevant to that issue, including baseline data that is reflective of current guidelines where relevant; Section 2,3 and 4 of this document. (b) describe the legislative and policy context, as far as it is relevant to the issue; Section 1.3 Section 6.2 (c) identify, describe and quantify (if possible) the impacts associated with the issue, including the likelihood and consequence (including worst case scenario) of the impact (comprehensive risk assessment), the impact (comprehensive risk assessment), the impacts of concurrent activities within the Section 6.1 Section 6.3 and Section 8 project and cumulative impacts;(d) demonstrate how potential impacts have been avoided(through design, or construction or operation methodologies); (e) detail how likely impacts that have not been avoided through design will be minimised, and the predicted effectiveness of these measures (against performance criteria where relevant); and detail how any residual impacts will be managed or offset, and the approach and effectiveness of these measures.
 3. Where multiple reasonable and feasible options to avoid or minimise impacts are available, they must be identified and considered, and the proposed measure justified taking into account the public interest.
 Assessment of options for the development was carried out, as detailed in Section 6.1 of this document 2.
 Biodiversity